rafaelgavabarreto/tinyApp/README.md

 # tinyApp

+Node.js
+Express
+EJS
+bcrypt
+body-parser
+cookie-session

 Project Description

+Install all dependencies (using the npm install command in your computer).
+To access the Tiny App you need run the web server using the node express_server.js command.

 Goal

 This four-day project will have you building a web app using Node.
 The app will allow users to shorten long URLs much like TinyURL.com and bit.ly do.